Chazz Surratt

-Chazz Surratt (born February 16, 1997) is an American football middle linebacker for the New York Jets of the National Football League (NFL).
-He played college football at North Carolina, where he began his career as a quarterback, and was drafted by the Minnesota Vikings in the third round of the 2021 NFL Draft.
+Chazz Surratt (born February 16, 1997) is an American professional football linebacker for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels, where he began his career as a quarterback before transitioning to linebacker, and was selected by the Minnesota Vikings in the third round of the 2021 NFL draft.

-Early years
+Early life

 Surratt attended East Lincoln High School in Denver, North Carolina.
-A highly regarded high school quarterback, Surratt was a two-time first-team Associated Press all-state selection.
-During his senior year, Surratt was named Parade National Player of the Year and a Parade All-American, as well as the Associated Press offensive player of the year in North Carolina.
+He helped lead the East Lincoln football team to victories in the 2012 2A and 2014 2AA NCHSAA state championship games.
+A highly regarded high school quarterback, Surratt was a two-time first-team Associated Press (AP) All-State selection.
+During his senior year, Surratt was named North Carolina AP Offensive Player of the Year, as well being a Parade All-America and Parade National Player of the Year.
+Surratt also set the high school state record for most career touchdowns with 229.

 College career

-Recruited by Tar Heel coach Larry Fedora to the University of North Carolina at Chapel Hill to play quarterback, Surratt redshirted during his first season with the program.
-He was named the starting quarterback during his redshirt freshman season, replacing graduate transfer Brandon Harris who had struggled to begin the season.
+Recruited by Tar Heel coach Larry Fedora to the University of North Carolina at Chapel Hill to play quarterback, Surratt redshirted during his first season with the program in 2016.
+He was named the starting quarterback during his redshirt freshman season in 2017, replacing graduate transfer Brandon Harris who had struggled to begin the season.
 Surratt himself struggled with inconsistency and injury throughout 2017, only appearing in nine games, starting seven.
 After a suspension to start the 2018 season, Surratt became the backup to Nathan Elliott.
 He appeared in one game during his redshirt sophomore season, sustaining a season-ending injury against Miami.

 When Head Coach Mack Brown returned before the 2019 season, Surratt elected to make the switch to linebacker prior to his redshirt junior season rather than transfer to another school for an opportunity to continue to play quarterback.
-Carolina had just signed the highly-touted Sam Howell and also had quarterbacks Cade Fortin and Jace Ruder on the roster, giving Surratt slim chances to crack the quarterback depth chart.
+Carolina had just signed the highly touted Sam Howell and also had quarterbacks Cade Fortin and Jace Ruder on the roster, giving Surratt slim chances to crack the quarterback depth chart.
 The move to linebacker proved to be a revelation, and Surratt had a successful season highlighted by a game-winning interception against rival Duke.
 In the 2019 season, Surratt started and played in all 13 games and had 115 tackles, 15 tackles for loss, 6.5 sacks, 1 interception, 1 forced fumble, and 1 fumble recovery.
 After the completion of the season, Surratt was named first-team All-ACC at the linebacker position.
 In his redshirt senior season in 2020, Surratt played in 11 games and finished with 91 tackles, 7.5 tackles for loss, 6 sacks, 1 interception, 1 forced fumble, and 1 fumble recovered.

-Surratt opted out of participating in the Orange Bowl against Texas A&M, in order to prepare for the 2021 NFL Draft.
+Surratt opted out of participating in the Orange Bowl against Texas A&M, in order to prepare for the 2021 NFL draft.